Leveraging Photometry for Deconfusion of Directly Imaged Multi-Planet Systems: Results

 \subsection{Photometry Ranking for Deconfusion}

-Here we describe the improvement in deconfusion for the example systems presented that is brought by including photometry with our new ranking scheme.
+Here we describe the improvement in deconfusion for the representative systems using photometry (i.e., the combined deconfuser).
 In the case of system ten, photometry aids in deconfusing the system by providing an updated ranking to each set of orbits for the system.
 We compare the top-ranked orbit match to the true system by calculating the percent difference between individual orbit parameters for each planet.
-The orbit fits which more closely resemble the true simulated system parameters for system ten were ranked highest across all inclination groupings. ``Closely" here refers to the minimum percent difference between orbit parameters across all confused orbit matches.
+The orbit fits which more closely resemble the true simulated system parameters for system ten were ranked highest across all inclination groupings. ``Closely'' here refers to the minimum percent difference between orbit parameters across all confused orbit matches.

-For the low inclination case (detections in Figure~\ref{fig:simulated_detections}, panel A), the deconfuser originally returned two equally likely fits for the system.
-The first option (option A) depicted a relatively co-planar system with low eccentricities for all planets and inclinations of less than 28$^\circ$ (panel a in Figure~\ref{fig:all_confused_options}).
-Option B included a similar fit for planet one in the system, but planets two and three were fit with high inclination orbits and eccentricities of 0.1 (panel b in Figure~\ref{fig:all_confused_options}).
-The photometry ranking scheme determined that option B was statistically less likely based on the detected planetary brightnesses.
-The same is true for the medium (Figure~\ref{fig:all_confused_options}, Panels c and d) and high inclination (Figure~\ref{fig:all_confused_options}, Panels e and f) cases of system ten.
-The top ranked system options are shown compared to the true simulated system orbits in Figure~\ref{fig:compare_top_ranked}.
+For the low inclination case (detections in Fig.~\ref{fig:simulated_detections}, panel A), the astrometric deconfuser originally returned two equally likely fits for the system.
+The first option (option A) depicted a relatively co-planar system with low eccentricities for all planets and inclinations of less than 28$^\circ$ (panel a in Fig.~\ref{fig:all_confused_options}).
+Option B included a similar fit for planet one in the system, but planets two and three were fit with high inclination orbits and eccentricities of 0.1 (panel b in Fig.~\ref{fig:all_confused_options}).
+The photometry ranking scheme in the combined deconfuser determined that option B was statistically less likely based on the detected planetary brightnesses.
+The same is true for the medium (Fig.~\ref{fig:all_confused_options}, Panels c and d) and high inclination (Fig.~\ref{fig:all_confused_options}, Panels e and f) cases of system ten.
+The top ranked system options are shown compared to the true simulated system orbits in Fig.~\ref{fig:compare_top_ranked}.